januschung/math-worksheet-generator/README.md

 Also, thank you for the love and support form the [Reddit Python community](https://www.reddit.com/r/Python/comments/ja5y2m/made_this_tool_with_python_and_my_son_now_hates_me/).
 You guys are amazing and are helping me to make this project better.

 ## Successful Story
-Thanks [k1m0ch1](https://github.com/k1m0ch1) for sharing the heartwarming story:
+Thanks [k1m0ch1](https://github.com/k1m0ch1) for sharing this heartwarming story:
 >...I made this card for my kid, and then the teacher asks me if I can make some for the kids, well its generated anyway and very helpful, and the next day he asks me to make for a whole class, and next day he wants me to make for a whole school, and a weeks later other schools want me to help to make for a whole school.
     more than 1000 generated file, with a custom filename for every kid and sent to the email I'm doing it for free, while you made this free, love it <3